 Limitations and Future Work.
 Nevertheless, there are challenges remain.
-First, the current inference speed of the autoregressive models is slower than vanilla models.
+First, the current inference speed of the autoregressive models is slightly slower than vanilla models (details in appendix Sec.
+B.2).
 Further advancements in the autoregressive model still call for need.
 Second, current metrics like PSNR and LPIPS are not perfect to evaluate long-term view synthesis.
 New metrics for this task deserve more attention.